webmotions/fake-authentication-jwtbearer/README.md

  > If you need it for ASP.NET Core 3.1, check [Tag 3.1.1](https://github.com/DOMZE/fake-authentication-jwtbearer/tree/3.1.1)

  > If you need it for ASP.NET Core 5.0, check [Tag 5.1.0](https://github.com/DOMZE/fake-authentication-jwtbearer/tree/5.1.0)

+ > If you need it for ASP.NET Core 6.0, check [Tag 6.1.1](https://github.com/DOMZE/fake-authentication-jwtbearer/tree/6.1.1)

 **NOTE**: Version 4.0 was skipped to follow Microsoft versioning pattern for .NET